 EXCLUSIVE-China-EU summit to be postponed due to coronavirus - sources

-China never publicly gave a date for the meeting between Chinese Premier Li Keqiang and the new European Commission and European Council presidents, Ursula von der Leyen and Charles Michel, but EU diplomats said March 30-31 had been agreed.

-"The summit is set to be postponed, but not canceled," one senior EU diplomat told Reuters, echoing information from other diplomats and officials who tried to prepare the meeting.
+"The summit is set to be postponed, but not cancelled," one senior EU diplomat told Reuters, echoing information from other diplomats and officials who tried to prepare the meeting.
+The Chinese foreign ministry did not respond to a request for comment.

+Postponement robs the EU of a chance to push Beijing to make good on its promise in April last year to give European companies equal treatment in China and put an end to a practice of forcing foreign companies to share sensitive know-how when operating in China.
+While the coronavirus pandemic has passed its peak in China, a series of preparatory meetings in Beijing and visits to Brussels by senior Chinese officials, including top trade negotiator Vice Premier Liu He, have all been cancelled in recent weeks due to the health crisis.

+"CHINA PARALYSED" That makes a summit virtually impossible to hold because little negotiation has been carried out to seal deals at the summit on areas from trade to green energy investments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)